-- 1. When power is first applied, verify that the Power/Test LED is on. - Verify that the Power/Test LED turns amber within a few seconds, indicating that the self-test is running. - 3.
-After approximately 30 seconds, verify that: - The Power/Test LED is solid green. - The Internet LED is on. - A numbered Ethernet port LED is on for any local port that is connected to a computer.
+- 1. When power is first applied, verify that the Power/Test LED 🥘 is on. - 2.
+Verify that the Power/Test LED starts to blink. - 3.
+After approximately 30 seconds, verify the following: - The Power/Test LED is solid green. - The Internet LED is on. - A numbered Ethernet port LED is on for any local port that is connected to a computer.
 This indicates that a link has been established to the connected device.